 Since it merged, LUHFT has been reviewing services to explore how it can improve care by bringing services together.
 This means looking at how to make the most of specialist skills, resources and equipment, and using the different sites in the most effective way, both for patients and staff.

 The work to bring services together began ahead of LUHFT becoming an organisation.
 The first service to integrate was trauma and orthopaedics in 2019, with the orthopaedic trauma service (for unplanned care) now located at Aintree, and an elective centre (for planned care) on the Broadgreen site.

-More recently, proposals to create a Comprehensive Stroke Centre at Aintree – which would mean a single hyper-acute stroke service for the crucial first 72-hours of stroke care – were put out to public consultation during winter 2021/22, with a final decision due by summer 2022.
+More recently, plans for a Comprehensive Stroke Centre at Aintree were put out to public consultation during winter 2021/22, and approved in September 2022.